takemobiteam/takemobi-test.github.io/docs/index.md

 ### Example API Use Cases

-- After the Planning Window, if Bookings have changed and have been unassigned from Trips, they need to be assigned for those guests to have a ride
+- After the Regular Planning Window, if Bookings have changed and have been unassigned from Trips, they need to be assigned for those guests to have a ride
   - Multiple types of automated replan APIs are available, which will run the Mobi Planner to assign selected Bookings to Trips.
 The different types of replan vary in how much they can affect other Bookings.
   - Bookings can be assigned to existing Trips manually, if planning staff have a specific idea of what will work best.
 New Trips can also be created as needed to support this manual adjustment.